evanharmon1/harmon-ops/mac/CHECKLIST-MAC.md

 - [x] Install Amphetamine via Mac App Store
 - [x] `xcode-select --install` (Install xCode CLI Tools)

-## 5. Run **setupMac.sh** from its directory at dev-env/mac
+## 5. Install Homebrew, update macOS and App Store apps, clean reboot
 - [x] Install homebrew (which also installs git from xCode?):
   ` /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
   - [x] And run the 2 commands that homebrew tells you to run to add brew to your PATH.
 - [x] Apple Software Update - macOS & App Store
 - [x] clean reboot

+## 6. Switch to the mac-server branch on dev-env and create Brewfile for this machine
+  - [x] Duplicate the BrewfileSuperSet file and name it Brewfile
+  - [x] Verify Brewfile packages are what you want for this machine

+## 7. Run **setupMac.sh** from its directory at dev-env/mac
 - [x] Double check setupMac.sh
-  - [x] Duplicate the Brewfile and name it after that machine so you can maintain a list for each machine if you want.
-  - [x] Verify Brewfile packages are what you want (some need to be uncommented due to some always reinstalling)
   - [x] Check what dotfiles from Mackup in iCloud will be linked over to the local machine and delete any from iCloud that are not wanted.
   - [x] Make a backup of the Mackup directory in iCloud
     - In case the mackup restore command messes up
   - [ ] Check what settings you want from configureMacSettings.sh, or if you want to even use that script.
-- [x] Clean reboot
 - [x] `caffeinate -disu ./setupMac.sh`
-  - [x] Usually needs a few Mac password prompts
+  - [x] Usually needs a few Mac password prompts, so check it periodically
   - [x] After sexy-bash-prompt install, you need to type exit to get out of the bash env that loads so the setupMac.sh script continues.

 ## 5. Connect Peripherals